bleonardb3/pixiedust-facebook-analysis/README.md

 ### 4.3 Click on the Delivery Pipeline
 ![](doc/source/images/Delivery%20Pipeline.png)

-### 4.4 Wait until the Deploy passed message is display.
+### 4.4 Wait until the Deploy passed message is displayed.
 ![](doc/source/images/Deploy%20Passed.png)

 ### 4.4 Click on the "Hamburger" icon at the top left ![](doc/source/images/Hamburger.png) and then click on Dashboard